martinmei71/nobara-website/README.md

 A modern, responsive redesign of the Nobara Project website, inspired by the visual language of Google Store and Google Antigravity.
 This version focuses on clarity, smooth interactions, and an elegant Material 3 aesthetic.

-> 💡 Tip: Place your own screenshots in the `img/` folder with the filenames used below
-> (or update the paths to match your actual screenshot names).

 ---

 ## ✨ Features